 The pilot study

-The DoubleD pilot study is an academically driven, prospective, randomized, pilot study based in Sweden.
-The study is coordinated by the Center for Resuscitation Science at Karolinska Institutet, Stockholm.
+The DoubleD pilot was an academically driven, prospective, randomised trial conducted in Sweden.
+The study was coordinated by the Centre for Resuscitation Science at Karolinska Institutet, Stockholm.

-The aim of this pilot study was to evaluate the feasibility of conducting a randomized controlled trial to compare double sequential defibrillation (DSD) as early as possible with standard defibrillation in patients with out-of-hospital cardiac arrest who remain in ventricular fibrillation (VF)/pulseless ventricular tachycardia (pVT) after the first defibrillation.
+The aim of this pilot study was to evaluate the feasibility and safety of conducting a randomised controlled trial to compare double sequential defibrillation (DSD) as early as possible with standard defibrillation in patients with out-of-hospital cardiac arrest who remain in ventricular fibrillation (VF) or pulseless ventricular tachycardia (pVT) after the first defibrillation.

-The pilot study used 3:1 randomization (3 DSD: 1 standard) and was planned to continue until 40 patients have been enrolled.
-Patients were randomized by specially trained ambulance personnel at the scene of the cardiac arrest to receive either DSD (intervention) or standard defibrillation (control).
+The pilot study used 3:1 randomisation (3 DSD: 1 standard) and was planned to continue until 40 patients have been enrolled.
+Patients were randomised by specially trained EMS providers at the scene of cardiac arrest, to receive either DSD (intervention) or standard defibrillation (control).
 The pilot study was conducted within the ambulance services in Alingsås, Kungälv, and Sahlgrenska University Hospital.
-If successful, the goal is to proceed with a larger main study evaluating survival outcomes.

 Inclusion criteria